FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 arrive at a `<datatype>`.

 Since `<codeSet>` is also qualified by scenario, a field will link to the code set of the same scenario.
-By default, “base” scenario field links to “base” code set.
+By default, "base" scenario field links to "base" code set.

 **Example:** A field with a code set and another with a datatype domain.